nteract/composition/packages/fs-observable/README.md

 };
 ```

-## Documentation

-We're working on adding more documentation for this component.
-Stay tuned by watching this repository!

 ## Support

-If you experience an issue while using this package or have a feature request, please file an issue on the [issue board](https://github.com/nteract/nteract/issues/new/choose) and add the `pkg:fs-observable` label.
+If you experience an issue while using this package or have a feature request, please file an issue on the [issue board](https://github.com/nteract/fs-observable/issues).

 ## License